Lalit-Kumar20/Online-Railway-Ticket-Booking/README.md

 Instructions to Run:<br />
 Download the zip file or clone it.<br />
-Open terminal, navigate to the folder.<br />
+Connect to your local mongodb database inside app.js Open terminal, navigate to the folder.<br />
 Run the command `npm install` , it will install all the dependencies.<br />
 Run the command `nodemon app.js`<br />